MetalCowRobotics/MetalcowCodingConventions/README.md

 ### Writing Comments
 &emsp; 1.
 Recommended to write short comments describing every method in a subsystem.
 &emsp; 2.
+One multiline comment to mention the purpose of the java file or the restrictions on its use.
+&emsp; 3.
 All comments are recommended not to be more than one line.